 - Takes the guesswork out of extending agile methods.
 Although it makes for wonderful marketing rhetoric, it’s disingenuous for people to claim that simple methods such as Scrum can be tailored to meet your actual needs.
 Yes, we suppose this claim is true but how do you do so?
 Shouldn’t you start with a full delivery lifecycle, not just a construction lifecycle?
 Shouldn’t the framework cover a wider range of issues, such as leadership and requirements management as Scrum does, technical issues as XP does, modeling and documentation as Agile Modeling does, and many other issues?
 In short, shouldn’t it be a hybrid?
 Finally, shouldn’t you be given some context-sensitive advice for tailoring the details, as we do with the goal-driven approach described here?

 - Makes it clear what risks you’re taking on.
 By making your process decision options clear, and by describing the trade-offs associated with those options, DAD makes it very clear what risks you’re taking on.
 Want to write a detailed requirement specification up front (yes, in a very small number of situations this is in fact a viable option for agile teams) then DAD is going to make it very clear what risks you’ve just taken on by doing so.
 DAD also makes it clear when this decision is appropriate, so if you’re not in this situation then it is likely time to rethink your approach.
 Although we cannot prevent challenges such as a Water-Scrum-Fall approach where a heavy approach is taken to Inception and Transition and an agile/Scrum approach to Construction we can certainly make it very clear what the impact is of the decisions that led you to that approach.
-Since the DAD book came out in June 2012 we’ve spoken with several people who have used the decision tables in it to argue against inappropriate process decisions on their projects.
+Since the first DAD book came out in June 2012 we’ve spoken with several people who have used the decision tables in it to argue against inappropriate process decisions on their projects.
 In many situations the argument “that isn’t agile” falls on deaf ears, whereas “that will take longer and here’s why”, “that will be more expensive and here’s why”, “that will result in lower stakholder value and here’s why” will be listened to.

 So far we’ve identified two disadvantages to DAD’s goal-driven approach when working with customer organizations.
 First, it makes the complexities of solution delivery explicit.
 Although some of us want to believe that the simplistic strategies of other agile methods will get the job done we inherently know that software development, or more accurately solution delivery, is in fact a complex endeavor in practice.
 Second, some people just want to be told what to do and actually prefer a prescriptive approach.
 DAD mitigates this problem a bit by suggesting default starting points (shown in italized bold text in the goal diagrams) but even this can be overwhelming for some people.
 Interestingly, when we were writing the book two of our 30+ reviewers were adamantly against giving people choices because they felt it was better to adopt a more prescriptive approach as we see in older agile methods.